Security, Love, and Intimacy

-BY: T. Franklin Murphy | November 2016 (edited 2018)
+BY: T. Franklin Murphy | November 1, 2016 (modified January 17, 2023)

 Love songs, poems and stories glamorize instant connection—soul mates.
 “Happily, ever after” is a mainstay of love folklore.
 Beautiful images of love imprint magical expectations in our hearts dulling the sparkle of reality.
 The normal struggles of relationships can’t compare with the idealistic images popular in the arts.
 Not every relationship is fit for the silver screen or scripted in beautiful prose.
 New love, however, solidifies childhood fairy tales with the accompanying rushes of intense emotions.
 “Finally,” we think, “this is the person of my dreams.
 Now life will be all better.”
 We only discover, as we walk down the challenging road towards connection, that fears remain, differences must be confronted, and sacrifices made.